 If you thought a friend or loved one was considering suicide, what would you do?

-The statistics are alarming, but prevention works, and resilience and recovery are possible.
-Bruschke recommends specific, deliberate actions you can take to help support the people you love.
+The statistics are alarming, but Bruschke recommends specific actions you can take to help support the people you love.

 Whether you’re thinking about suicide or are concerned about someone else, the most important thing is to talk about it.
-If someone confides in you, you can listen and encourage them to seek help.
+If someone confides in you, listen and encourage them to seek help.